-- 1. That the applicant is presumed innocent and will not abscond once released on bail. - 2.
+- 1. That the applicant will not abscond once released on bail - 2.
 That the applicant has a fixed place of a bode within the jurisdiction of this honorable court. - 3.
-That the applicant has substantial and dependable sureties who are ready and willing to ensure he returns to court to face his trial as and when required.
+That the applicant has substantial and dependable sureties who are ready and willing to ensure he returns to court to face his trial as and when required. - 4.
+That there are no further charges pending against the applicant.

-- 4. That there are no further charges pending against the applicant. - 5.
-That this court has power to grant him bail. - 6.
+- 5. That this court has power to grant him bail - 6.
 That it is just and fair that this application is allowed and the applicant be released on bail.

-At the hearing, the applicant was represented by counsel Evans Tusiime While the respondent was represented by Njuki Mariam, a State attorney form ODPP.
-Counsel for the applicant relied on the written submission filled on 25/03/2021 and made oral highlights of his submissions and introduced sureties with leave of court while the respondents counsel made oral submissions which I shall consider in this ruling.
+At the hearing, the applicant was represented by counsel Padoko Gerald holding brief for Katumba Chrisestom While the respondent was represented by Tukamushaba Amelia State attorney form ODPP.
+Counsel for the applicant made written submission filled on 25/02/2021 and made oral highlights of his submissions while the respondents counsel made oral submissions which I shall consider in this ruling.

-In his submissions, counsel for the applicant argued that the applicant is innocent and is entitled to a speedy trial.
-That the applicant committed on 25/10/2020 and no trial has commenced.
+In his submissions, counsel for the applicant argued that the the applicant is innocent and is entitled to a speedy trial.
+That the applicant commtted on 25/08/2020 and no trial has commenced and that he is not sure when he will be tried.
 That the applicant has a fixed place of a bode within the jurisdiction of this court and will not abscond.
-That his client suffers from Hepatitis B and bronchitis which has greatly compromised his heath while in prison.
 That court has powers under section 14 of the T.I.A to grant the accused person bail in its discretion and that it is not mandatory to prove exceptional circumstances.

-On sureties, he submitted that the applicant has substantial sureties viz- Mugyenyi John an uncle to the applicant, Katunguka Gabriel an elder brother and Kiiza Mary an auntie who have undertaken to fulfill their duties as sureties if the accused perso is granted bail by this court.
+On sureties, he submitted that the applicant has substantial sureties viz- Namudu sca a friend and business partner and Ssekatawa Henry who he referred to as brother to the applicant and both have undertaken to fulfill their duties.

-In reply, the learned state attorney opposed the application arguing that the applicant is charged with a grave offence of aggravated robbery which attracts a maximum sentence of death and that the applicant has not proved exceptional circumstances.
-She did not object to the sureties as presented but invited court to exercise its discretion against the applicant by rejecting his bail application.
+In reply, the learned state attorney submitted opposed the application arguing that the applicant is charged with aggravated robbery which took place with personal violence and that the applicant has not proved exceptional circumstances.
+She also objected to the 2nd surety whose documents were not verified.

-In rejoinder the applicants counsel argued that this court has discretional to grant bail the gravity of the offence notwithstanding since it does not take away the innocence of the applicant.
+In rejoinder the applicants counsel argued that this court has discretional to grant bail even when no exceptional circumstances are proved.